Monday Club: Premises

 The national club established its offices at 51–53 Victoria Street, a few minutes' walk from the Palace of Westminster.
 The club was, however, always a pressure group, remaining separate from the Conservative Party organisation.
 Around 1980, the Victoria Street building was cleared for demolition, and the club moved its offices to 122 Newgate Street, London, EC1, opposite the Old Bailey.
 High rents forced another move to 4 Orlando Road, Clapham Common.
-In 1991 the club's office was moved to an office belonging to W. Denis Walker, opposite Highams Park railway station in Waltham Forest, east London, with new telephone numbers, and a new Post Office Box number in central London.
+In 1991 the club's office was moved to an office belonging to W. Denis Walker, opposite Highams Park railway station in Waltham Forest, east London, with new telephone numbers, and a new Post Office box number in central London.
 The newsletter stated that "it is our long-term aim to relocate back to the very heart of London".
-Since then the club office has moved to the premises of other companies associated with Walker, at 65 Chapel Hill, Bishop's Stortford, CM23 3XRand Southmill Trading Centre, Bishop's Stortford, CM23 3DY, which according to Companies Houseis the current address as of Jan 2023.
+Subsequently the club office moved to the premises of other companies associated with Walker, at 65 Chapel Hill, Bishop's Stortford, and Southmill Trading Centre, Bishop's Stortford, which according to Companies House was the current address as of January 2023.